All Episodes

 Now, this is important.

-In fact, it looks like the dossier makes the exact same claim, and that is into the what the Obama televisions community is now echoing the dossier.
+In fact, it looks like the dossier makes the exact same claim, and that is into the Obama intelligence community is now echoing the dossier.

 Not by Fusion GPS, not by anybody in the FBI, DOJ, nobody.